bdclark/ansible-elasticsearch/README.md

 Requirements
 ------------
-This role is tested on Ansible 2.6, 2.7, and 2.8 using the following distributions:
+This role is tested on Ansible 2.6, 2.7, and 2.8 using the distributions below.
+Other operating systems and versions may work, YMMV.

 - Ubuntu 18.04
 - Ubuntu 16.04
 - Centos 7
 - Amazon Linux 2

-Other operating systems and versions may work, YMMV.
+Also, this role uses the `json_query` Ansible filter, which requires the `jmespath` library be installed on the Ansible workstation.

 Role Variables
 --------------